jendmurphy/GEOG5995_ASSIGNMENT/README.md

-# GEOG5995 - Python without the hand holding!
-[15 credits]
+# GEOG5995 - Python without the hand holding  [15 credits]

 After a week of teaching with Andy Evans, we were set the task of writing some code of our very own.
 The code must read in a file, do something with it, give some kind of output, and write that output to some kind of new file.